 Accommodation: Students will be staying in 3-star hotels in Barcelona and Palma de Mallorca.

 Meals: Breakfast and a dinner buffet are included in the hotel stay.
 As this is a food preparation class, students will be creating most of their lunches or dining in fine restaurants.
 Lunches on weekends are not included.

-Visa: No visa is necessary for the duration of the program.
-If you are not a U.S. passport holder the requirements may be different for you.
-Please contact your consulate or the Office of International Education for more information.
+Visa: Participants who hold a valid U.S. passport are not required to apply for a visa before entering Spain for the duration of this program.
+If you do not hold a U.S. passport the requirements may be different for you and we encourage you to inquire with your consulate.
+Contact the Office of International Education with any further questions.